HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 As far as the UK dataset is concerned, it is limited to the [generality of the universities](https://web.archive.org/web/20181010061700/http://www.impacte.eu/system/files/%5Bsite%3Acurrent-group%5D/uk.pdf) and does not include the Oxford positions, sometimes very specific.

 Some rudimentary mappings are provided between academic positions belonging to different countries  to test the model and illustrate the procedure to do so.
-Obviously, establishing these mappings is not a trivial task, and experts in human resources familiar with the diverses university systems would be the best candidates for that.
+Obviously, establishing these mappings is not a trivial task, and experts in human resources familiar with the divers university systems would be the best candidates for that.
 However,

 An example of a mapping inclusion between a Spanish position and a Portuguese is the following: